UBC-iGEM/internal-wiki-2023-24/src/documentation/liaison.md

 Finally, when we are writing the wiki for the iGEM Jamboree, you will have a greater hand in helping the leads design wiki.
 You may also help assign other subteam members to writing and reading content.

 ## Who do I ask for help?
-If you feel overwhelmed, you can DM Lucy and she will alert the appropriate subteam members.
+If you feel overwhelmed at any point, you can DM Lucy and she can either give you a break or get someone else to help you with being wiki liaison.
 At anytime if you feel this role is overwhelming let the co-directors or Lucy know.
 We will probably have weekly asynchronous updates on Slack, with meetings if necessary.

 If you have any questions that are not of a personal nature, send a message in #wiki-liaison, otherwise DM Lucy.